SIX FEET OF BURNING GROUND

 But how do you make six feet of burning ground?
 For us, The Environment Makers, it was the perfect project for combining the theming talents of Kym Cochran and the projection abilities of Jonathan PJ Smith

-We started the process by scouring recently burned roadside areas, collecting buckets of ashes, scorched rocks and blackened branches along with other detritus such as beer bottles and cans deformed by the intense heat of the fire.
+We started the process by scouring recently burned roadside areas, collecting buckets of ashes, scorched rocks, and blackened branches along with other detritus such as beer bottles and cans deformed by the intense heat of the fire.
 Including the latter in the installation would add to the story by introducing a human element.
-For the main feature, Jon and Ethan Turpin (who provided the projected backdrop) combed a recent burn for two ruined but artistically beautiful tree stumps that would played off each othe in form, shape and size.
-It’s strange how objects that have no intrinsic value become precious when purpose is assigned to them.
+For the main feature, Jon and Ethan Turpin (who provided the projected backdrop) combed a recent burn for two ruined but artistically beautiful tree stumps that would play off each other in form, shape, and size.
+It’s strange how objects that have no intrinsic value become precious when a purpose is assigned to them.

-In many ways, Six Feet of Burning Ground was similar to The Ember Field we’d work on for The Burn Cycle Project in Buellton back in 2021.
-There, the field had formed a kind of foreground/background to the main show.
+In many ways, Six Feet of Burning Ground was similar to The Ember Field we’d worked on for The Burn Cycle Project in Buellton back in 2021.
+There, the field formed a kind of foreground/background to the main show.
 In this case, Six Feet was the main attraction.

 Making dirt using expanding foam